tenmax/poppy/README.md

 ```

 ## Filter
 Filter is the same as `where` or `having` in SQL.
-Filter is used to keep the row which passes the rule.
+Filter is used to keep the rows which pass the rule.

 *SQL*